AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-- Rules with the `$permissions` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.11 or later, and AdGuard Browser Extension with [TSUrlFilter] v3.0.0 or later.
+- Rules with the `$permissions` modifier are supported by AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.11 or later, and AdGuard Browser Extension with [TSUrlFilter] v3.0.0 or later.
-- Pipe separator `|` instead of escaped comma is supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.14 or later, and AdGuard Browser Extension with [TSUrlFilter] v3.0.0 or later.
+- Pipe separator `|` instead of escaped comma is supported by AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.14 or later, and AdGuard Browser Extension with [TSUrlFilter] v3.0.0 or later.

 :::